Scientific Opinion Summarization: Paper Meta-review Generation Dataset, Methods, and Evaluation: ORSUM Dataset

 \subsection{Composition Analysis}

-Meta-review summarizes reviews by aggregating opinions to support the decision.
-It entails summarizing the key strengths and weaknesses of a submission, and explicitly evaluating whether the strengths surpass the weaknesses or the reverse.
-The meta-review also aggregates the final opinions of the reviewers after comprehensive discussions and offers an overall evaluation \footnote{https://aclrollingreview.org/aetutorial}.

-To investigate whether the human-authored meta-reviews in ORSUM have involved the pros and cons discussion, and opinion consensus and controversy discussion, we select 100 meta-reviews to conduct a human annotation for meta-review composition.
-We draw one meta-review from each venue and randomly select the others from the rest of the training set.

-We ask three annotators to label the meta-review composition in two dimensions: whether the meta-review contains a detailed discussion of the paper's strengths and weaknesses, and whether the meta-review includes specific comments on the agreements and disagreements among the reviews.
-The scores range from 0 to 2, with the following interpretations: 0 indicates that the meta-review does not address the discussion at all.
-1 signifies that the meta-review incorporates the discussion but lacks concrete evidence.
-2 denotes that the meta-review involves a detailed discussion.
-For example, ``The three reviewers agreed that the contribution is relevant to the workshop and presents a solid work. " is assigned a score of 1 in both dimensions because, while it refers to the discussion, the comment remains generic.
-The annotation process is conducted at the sentence level.
-If a meta-review contains a sentence with a score of 2, the entire meta-review is labeled with a score of 2.
+To investigate whether ORSUM's human-authored meta-reviews discuss both a paper's pros/cons and the reviews' level of agreement/disagreement, we conduct a human evaluation focused on meta-review composition.
+Three annotators are asked to assess the meta-reviews in terms of \textbf{discussion involvement}: how effectively a summary engages with the content by discussing the paper's advantages/disadvantages, and by discussing the agreements/disagreements of the reviews.
+Annotation scores range from 0 (no involvement) to 2 (detailed involvement).

-We show the annotation results in Figure~\ref{fig:composition}.
-The findings reveal that only 20.7\% of meta-reviews encompass both detailed discussions, regardless of their length.
-For each category, 47.7\%, and 35.0\% of meta-reviews meet the fundamental criteria for discussions of advantages and disadvantages, and consensus and controversy, respectively.
-Based on these results, we conclude that \textit{the quality of human-written meta-reviews may not always be reliable}.
+Our evaluation results depicted in Figure~\ref{fig:composition} reveal that only 20.7\% of meta-reviews include an assessment of both advantages/disadvantages and review agreements/disagreements, regardless of their length.
+For each category, 47.7\%, and 35.0\% of meta-reviews meet the criteria of containing discussions of advantages and disadvantages and discussions of agreements/disagreements, respectively.
+Based on these results, we conclude that \textit{human-written meta-reviews do not always meet the necessary criteria for an effective meta review, and they may be unsuitable for developing summarization models as supervised training signals.
+The low percentage of comprehensive reviews highlights a gap in coverage and thoroughness that can affect the performance and reliability of models trained on these summaries}.